carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 ![Heart rate code no options for code chunk](../fig/07-HR-output-no-options.PNG)

-This happens because the output from running code (messages, results, warnings, etc.) get's added to the R Markdown document instead of being printed to the console.
+This happens because the output from running code (messages, results, warnings, etc.) get's added to the Quarto document instead of being printed to the console.
 Let's see about adjusting the output to make it look better with code chunk rendering options.

 ## Code Chunk Naming and Options

 ### Name Your Code Chunk

 Before we get to fixing how our code output looks, let's pause a second and give our code chunk a name (also called a label).
-While not necessary for running your code, it is good practice is to give a name to each code chunk because it gives the chunk a unique identifier which allows for more advanced options (such as cross-referencing) to work with your rmd files later on:
+While not necessary for running your code, it is good practice is to give a name to each code chunk because it gives the chunk a unique identifier which allows for more advanced options (such as cross-referencing) to work with your qmd files later on:

 `{r chunk-name}`